AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The data model best practices page has been updated with new sections including [Sequences](../../configuration/using/data-model-best-practices.md#sequences), [Performance](../../configuration/using/data-model-best-practices.md#performance) and [Large tables](../../configuration/using/data-model-best-practices.md#large-tables), amongst others.
 [Read more](../../configuration/using/data-model-best-practices.md)

+A new section describing the Adobe Campaign pre-defined data model is now available.
+[Read more](../../configuration/using/data-model-description.md)

 ## February 2020 {#february-2020}

 A new section outlining best practices and key recommendations while designing the Adobe Campaign data model is now available.
 [Read more](../../configuration/using/data-model-best-practices.md)